pslu-mphil/Core-course-notes/_sources/intro.md

-# Planetary Sciences and Life in the Universe (MPhil)
+# Planetary Sciences and Life in the Universe

 Select an item from the menu on the left or the grid below to get started.